What are Net Sales?

 Net sales are depicted on a company’s income statement.
 Most companies directly report the net sales numbers, and the derivation is given in the notes to the financial statements.
 However, some companies report gross and net sales both on the income statement itself.
 The table below shows an excerpt from a sample income statement.

 The top number is gross sales, and the different components are deducted to derive net sales.
 Gross profit is calculated using the net sales, and not the gross sales numbers.
-If the discrepancy between the gross and net sales numbers is very high, it can be a red flag that the company is not reporting sales appropriately, and the quality of revenue for the company is not good.
+If the discrepancy between the gross and net sales numbers is very high, it can be a red flag that the company’s quality of revenue for the company is not good, because they are discounting products from list price to generate the revenues.